ppdp25/site/cfp/index.md

 performing, specifying, and reasoning about computations, including mechanisms for concurrency, security, static analysis, and verification.

-PPDP 25 will be held at University of Calabria, Rende, Italy, as part of ICLP 2025 (https://iclp25.demacs.unical.it/).
+PPDP 25 will be held at University of Calabria, Rende, Italy, as part of [ICLP 2025](https://iclp25.demacs.unical.it/).
 At least one of the authors of an accepted paper is expected to attend the conference and present the paper.

 Submissions are invited on all topics related to declarative programming, from